Creating Invisible Gold Powered Websites

 Note: There is a feature with Advanced Commerce sites to take users to a page called MyAccount.htm after logging in.
 (It is is the System Settings.)
 You can create a Framework file that uses this to orient users.

-Special Tags Every Framework file requires a $FULLPAGE tag which adds a content area.
+Every Framework file requires a $FULLPAGE tag which adds a content area.
 You can also insert other tags such as $ROOTDIR for the homepage address of the site.
 You can insert $ID for the "ID" of the page.
-For example, http://invisiblegold.com is the homepage address, and /support/docs/authoring/frameworks/newitem/ is the id of a page.
+For example, https://invisiblegold.com is the homepage address, and /support/docs/authoring/frameworks/newitem/ is the id of a page.

 You normally should use relative paths to any images or CSS files in your Framework files.
 However, if you need to do it manually, you can insert $FRAMEWORKDIR.